ArchiveBox/docs/Configuration.md

 **Possible Values:** [`$REPO_DIR/output`]/`/srv/www/bookmarks`/...
 Path to an output folder to store the archive in.

-Defaults to `output/` in the root directory of the repository folder.
+Defaults to the current folder you're in (`$PWD`) when you run the `archivebox` command.

-*Note: ArchiveBox will create this folder if missing.
-If it already exists, make sure ArchiveBox has permission to write to it.*
+*Note: make sure the user running ArchiveBox has permissions set to allow writing to this folder!*

 ---
 #### `OUTPUT_PERMISSIONS`